rescribe-dev/rescribe/README.md

 ## things we need to do for java specifically right now for a one language demo :)

+1. go through search line by line, make sure it's calling nlp correctly and getting good outputs
+  - note - this requires updating the parameters for elasticsearch & the overall query structure (a little)
+2. go page by page and fix all the styling stuff in web.
+List at the bottom of readme.
+If there are extraneous requests, clean it up using field resolvers
+3. test full search stack, index a lot of files
+  - add limit to number of characters in file for parsing (we don't care about files that are super big because that'll break search)

 - elasticsearch requests are not typed rn, which leads to a bunch of random errors. elasticsearch builder should help to fix that
 - debug with web & api
 - refactor portions of api graph model to include field resolvers as needed
 - in docs, development index run the curl command to get an ip address and then use that to view the output in your browser
--

 ### how to do this

 - Need to spin up all of the produciton / dev servers and get data into elasticsearch (cloud develoepment servers)
 - This means cloning random java repositories and indexing them under the dev user (no premissions, just a login we share, we dont want everything controled by one account)
 - Search page - keep running until it works
-- How do you run the website from cloud nine and view the output and how do you access the graphql playground from cloud 9
+- How do you run the website from cloud nine and view the output and how do you access the graphql playground from cloud 9 - Done
 - we should write a guide on how to index things using the cli
 -